RudyPastel/landlord/README.md

 ## Training and showcase

-`landlord` helps its developer hone his craft too by providing an opportunity to try out and hopefully master packages, tools and paradigms.
+`landlord` helps its developer hone his craft too by providing an opportunity to learn and hopefully master packages, tools and paradigms.
 This is documented in the craft vignette:
 `utils::RShowDoc(what = 'craft', type = "html", package = 'landlord')`.